hhvm/user-documentation/guides/hack/56-modules/07-advanced-features.md

 }
 ```

-However, calling a function via string invocatino must respect module boundaries.
+However, calling a function via string invocation must respect module boundaries.
 That is, if you try to call a function from outside of the current module using a string invocation, the runtime will throw an error.
 (The typechecker already bans this type of dynamic behavior).

 ```hack
 module bar;